 Located in the remote high mountain plateau north of Beaufort West and approximately midway between the Thomas Bain built Molteno and De Jager passes, the Trapvoet Pass winds its way steeply down a mountain and into a small canyon carved out by a river over the millenia.
 This road is long and rough and we don't recommend anyone attempting this one without a 4x4 with good ground clearance and low range.
 Part of the route crosses private property with locked farm gates.
 You will need to first obtain permission from the land owner.
 Contact details are posted lower down on this page.

 The Bedrogfontein 4x4 trail between the Kabouga and Darlington areas of the Addo Elephant National Park provides breathtaking views and is rich in history.
 This route was the scene of fierce battles between the British and Boer troops during the Anglo-Boer war.
 Be sure to visit the cottage where Jan Smuts and his soldiers stayed and where he was in a coma after eating cycad seeds.
 Rock art paintings are found scattered throughout the area.
-The route travels through a variety of vegetation types, from riverine thicket, to afromontane forest, to fynbos on the peaks and into the arid Nama-Karoo of the Darlington area.
-This is strictly a 4x4 route and requires a vehicle with good ground clearance and low range.
-Bedrogfontein translates into Fraud Fountain.
-The route may only be driven from east to west.

 This historical gravel road pass was built between 1867 and 1869.
 It's a long pass at almost 17 km and it has a substantial altitude variance of 383m which produces a fairly mild average gradient of 1:44, but the vast majority of the steeper gradients occur on the eastern side of the pass, where there are some steep sections at 1:5.